 If he had, he would know that the real line drawn down the centre of humanity is between those who favour the Professional Association of Diving Instructors (PADI) and those who side with the British Sub-Aqua Club (BSAC) qualifications.

 Just a quick search of the net and you can find literally hundreds of forums and threads discussing BSCA vs PADI.
 They all follow a similar pattern too.
 It starts off with an innocent question by someone keen to get in to diving.
 Namely, which certification should I do?
 What follows almost always descends into childish name-calling, boasting and one-upmanship.

 So, in the interest of impartiality, here is a fair and reasoned look at them both, weighing up the pros and cons of each.

 Simultaneously the most important and least important factor in diving.
 However, the two qualifications vary significantly.
 A basic PADI course preparing you for open water diving will set you back about £250.
 Ideal for beginners, this will cover all the prep work so that when you go away, you’ll be ready to try open water diving.
 However, a complete PADI Open Water course with the four open water dives required to qualify costs about £450.

 The cost of diving once qualified varies greatly around the world but typically you will be charged the same with PADI or BSAC.
-However if you are going to dive regularly in the UK once your are a BSAC member (£55 a year) it costs around £15 per dive so it is a lot cheaper.
+However if you are regularly going to scuba dive in the United Kingdom once your are a BSAC member (£55 a year) it costs around £15 per dive so it is a lot cheaper.
 Round 1 goes to BSAC by a country fathom for being significantly cheaper.